 We decided to convert some of the fields into a huge garden.

 Recovering AIDS patients tend the plants and the children occasionally help them.
 The delicious fresh organically grown vegetables are shared by all.
-Our crops include many kinds of leafy vegetables, egg plant, beans, papayas, squash, corn and tomatoes.
+Our crops include many kinds of leafy vegetables, egg plant, beans, papayas, squash, corn, tomatoes and mangos.

 Rescue has a sewing center where recovering AIDS patients help sew for the children and where mending can be done.

 House of New Dreams is our dormitory where our young people will live when they are in Grade 12 or university.
-Presently 7 students live there.
-Next summer they will be joined by 6 more.
+Presently 17 students live there.
+In the fall of 2013, 15 more will join them.

 Sometimes I sit on my porch and look at the gorgeous Cambodian sunset.